yuriipalam/nohackingnolife/README.md

 # Hi there, my name is Yurii Palamarchuk

 I'm a Software Developer, also interested in Penetration Testing.
-Enjoy Python creating Web Applications, have experience with C++, C#.
+Enjoy Python creating Web Applications, have experience with C++, C#

 Currently pursuing bachelor's degree in Eötvös Loránd University (Budapest, Hungary 🇭🇺)